SumiSastri/dev-blogs/docs/dns-domain-name-system/part2-websites-build-or-outsource.md

 You also need to know a little about the technologies around and who can do what for you.
 It is easy to assume that any developer can do a better job than you can.
 They are geeks right - they will sort it out.
 Wrong.

 For example, Wordpress is build on the coding language PHP, a server-side-rendering language.
-Your developer may know HTML, JavaScript and some CSS.
+Your developer may know HTML (Hyper Text Markup Language), JavaScript and some CSS.
 So they will have to figure out the PHP bit.

 To customise many of these pre-built sites, you may have to outsource this to the right developer - not your friend's nephew who is studying computer science.
 You may laugh, but many do go down this route and wonder why it all goes wrong.